TYPO3-Documentation/TYPO3CMS-Book-ExtbaseFluid/Documentation/2-BasicPrinciples/4-Test-Driven-Development.rst

 you can let show you all tests or only the failed tests.

-Now we know that our testcase is running, we can write our first usefull testcase.
+Now we know that our testcase is running, we can write our first useful testcase.
 This should test, if a name which is specified in the constructor, can be accessed again.